What is the difference between a fast business loan and a regular business loan?

 Repayment terms

 Fast business loans tend to have shorter repayment terms than some other types of small business loans.
-This is especially true for lenders with relaxed eligibility requirements that are open to working with business owners with bad credit.
+This is especially true for lenders with relaxed eligibility requirements who are open to working with business owners with bad credit.

 Depending on the type of loan, some fast business lenders will ask for repayment within a year or two, even on term loans.
 Online lenders that offer business lines of credit and merchant cash advances may also require you to repay your loans on a weekly basis.